lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Blockchains make it possible to build applications where multiple parties can execute transactions without the need for a trusted, central authority.
 Unlike QLDB, Amazon Managed Blockchain can be used to:

-- Join public blockchain networks
+- Join public blockchain networks.
-- Create scalable private networks
+- Create scalable private networks.

 It is compatible with the *Hyperledger Fabric*, *Ethereum*, & *Bitcoin* blockchain frameworks.